SKOOTA GAMES IndieGames Notebook Interview

 2020 Indie Arena Booth Best Story Game Award Winner

-2024 A MAZE./Berlin 2024 Grand Prize Winner, BitSummit Drift GameDesign Excellence Award, BIC Fest 2024 Jury Award・Social Impact Award Winner, among many others
+2024 A MAZE./Berlin 2024 Grand Prize Winner, BitSummit Drift GameDesign Excellence Award, BIC Fest 2024 Jury Award・Social Impact Award Winner, among many other accolades

 Currently working in the legal field while also being a solo developer

-20 Years in Law and 10 Years as a Game Developer: SOMI on "Game Development Started by Chance and Curiosity"
+20 Years in Law and 10 Years as a Game Developer: SOMI on "Game Development That Started from Chance and Curiosity"

-――Recently, we welcomed SOMI, a well-known developer in the indie game scene that is currently making waves not only in Korea but also in Japan.
+――Recently, we welcomed SOMI, a well-known developer in the indie game scene that has been making waves not only in Korea but also in Japan.
 Could you please introduce yourself briefly?

 SOMI: First of all, I don't think "famous" suits me at all (laughs).
 I am SOMI, a solo indie game developer who has been creating games in Busan, South Korea for about 10 years.
 Since releasing 'RABBIT HOLE 3D' in 2014, I have released six works.
 My notable works include the Guilt Trilogy, which consists of 'REPLICA' (2016), 'LEGAL DUNGEON' (2019), and 'THE WAKE' (2020).
 This January, I released my latest title 'We Must Solve the Unsolved Cases' (2024), and I am currently working hard on promotional activities.